Why should I come to the Writing Center?

 What are the “Dirty Dozen” errors I keep hearing about?

 The Dirty Dozen is twelve grammar errors that are both common and serious.
 Mastering them improves the clarity and directness of your writing, and instructors in the Department of English and Writing, professors with writing intensive classes, and other Methodist University instructors all emphasize these errors.
-The Writing Center offers a Dirty Dozen workshop series online by Zoom during the fall semester.
-Go to our Workshops page for details.
+The Writing Center offers a Dirty Dozen workshop series during the fall semester.
 We also provide online Student Resources to develop and test your knowledge of the Dirty Dozen.

 What is the “Writing for Success: From Research to Real World” workshop series?

 We often hear (and you may often hear) that college students need to develop critical thinking skills as well as writing skills in order to find success in their professional lives.
 And writing a research paper, especially an “argumentative” or persuasive research paper, really exercises your critical thinking and writing faculties.
 So we created this series not only to help you with your writing assignments, but also to break down the strategies and tools you can use to make a complex research and writing task do-able.
 Some of the topics covered are brainstorming and outlining, using keywords and progressive focusing in your research, structuring effective arguments and evidence paragraphs, paper formatting made easy, revising, editing, and creating good PowerPoint presentations.
-Look for this workshop in the spring semester.
-Also, you can go to our Student Resources page for links to all the presentation materials.
+We tend to offer this series in the spring semester, but probably won’t present the full series in the Spring 2021 semester.
+You can go to our Student Resources page for links to all the presentation materials.

 I have some suggestions for improving the Writing Center.
 Where can I send them?